lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 }

 interface IValidatorWithdrawalsQueue7002 {
+    /// A single queued withdrawal request intention — not yet an EIP-7002 request.
+    /// amount == 0  -> full withdrawal (FWR) once executed; weighed against the TWG's
+    ///                 extracted-balance rate limit at the validator's max effective
+    ///                 balance for its wcType (32/2048 ETH).
+    /// amount  > 0  -> partial withdrawal (PWR) once executed; weighed at amount.
     struct WithdrawalRequest {
         uint32  moduleId;       // matches the 3-byte moduleId field width in the packed report record uint64  nodeOperatorId; // matches the 5-byte nodeOpId field width in the packed report record uint64  amount;         // gwei; 0 = full withdrawal (FWR), > 0 = partial withdrawal (PWR).
         uint8   wcType;         // validator withdrawal-credentials type: 0x01 or 0x02
-        bytes   pubkey;         // dynamic type placed last, consistent with ExitRequest }
+        bytes   pubkey;         // dynamic type placed last so it doesn't break packing of the fields above }

-    /// Adds withdrawal requests to the queue.
-Access is role-based.
+    /// Flow 1 (called by VEBO-7002): append decoded report intentions to the tail of the
-    /// Intentions are appended to the FIFO queue. function addWithdrawalRequests(WithdrawalRequest[] calldata requests) external;
+    /// FIFO queue.
+Role-gated; VEBO-7002 is the only expected holder of the role. function addWithdrawalRequests(WithdrawalRequest[] calldata requests) external;

     /// Flow 2: Permissionless — pop the next `count` queued intentions and execute each as an
-    /// actual withdrawal request down the EIP-7002 path.
-Caller forwards the per-request fee. function processWithdrawalRequests(uint256 count) external payable;
+    /// actual withdrawal request down the EIP-7002 path (TWG -> WithdrawalVault -> predeploy).
+    /// Caller forwards the per-request fee; unused fee is refunded to `refundRecipient`. function processWithdrawalRequests(uint256 count, address refundRecipient) external payable;

     /// Number of intentions waiting in the FIFO queue. function unprocessedRequestsCount() external view returns (uint256);